voxpupuli/puppet-elasticsearch/README.md

        url        => 'https://oss-es-plugins.s3.amazonaws.com/elasticsearch-jetty/elasticsearch-jetty-0.90.0.zip'
      }

-## Java install
+## Java Install

-For those that have no separate module for installation of java:
+Most sites will manage Java seperately; however, this module can attempt to install Java as well.

      class { 'elasticsearch':
        java_install => true
      }

-If you want a specific java package/version:
+Specify a particular Java package (version) to be installed:

      class { 'elasticsearch':
        java_install => true,
        java_package => 'packagename'
      }

-## Service providers
+## Repository management

-Currently only the 'init' service provider is supported but others can be implemented quite easy.

-### init

-#### Defaults file

-You can populate the defaults file ( /etc/defaults/elasticsearch or /etc/sysconfig/elasticsearch )

-##### hash representation
+Most sites will manage repositories seperately; however, this module can manage the repository for you.

   class { 'elasticsearch':
-       init_defaults => { 'ES_USER' => 'elasticsearch', 'ES_GROUP' => 'elasticsearch' }
+    manage_repo  => true,
+    repo_version => '1.0'
   }

+Note: When using this on Debian/Ubuntu you will need to add the [Puppetlabs/apt](http://forge.puppetlabs.com/puppetlabs/apt) module to your modules.

+## Service Management

+Currently only the basic SysV-style [init](https://en.wikipedia.org/wiki/Init) service provider is supported but other systems could be implemented as necessary (pull requests welcome).

+### init

+#### Defaults File

+The *defaults* file (`/etc/defaults/elasticsearch` or `/etc/sysconfig/elasticsearch`) for the Logstash service can be populated as necessary.
+This can either be a static file resource or a simple key value-style  [hash](http://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#hashes) object, the latter being particularly well-suited to pulling out of a data source such as Hiera.

 ##### file source